MDAddario/anti-pawn/README.md

 # Anti-pawn

-Implementation of minimax algorithm on an original game design.
+Implementation of minimax algorithm with alpha-beta pruning on an original game design.

 # What is anti-pawn?